Saghen/blink.cmp/README.md

     -- proximity bonus boosts the score of items matching nearby words use_proximity = true,
     max_items = 200,
-    -- controls which sorts to use and in which order, these three are currently the only allowed options sorts = { 'label', 'kind', 'score' },
+    -- controls which sorts to use and in which order, falling back to the next sort if the first one returns nil -- you may pass a function instead of a string to customize the sorting sorts = { 'score', 'kind', 'label' },

     prebuilt_binaries = {
       -- Whether or not to automatically download a prebuilt binary from github.
 If this is set to `false`